NCAA in the NHL

 College hockey is making a bigger impact in the National Hockey League than ever before, and it's visible at every turn.

-Nightly highlights are filled with dazzling plays from former college players like Brian Gionta and Ryan Miller.
+Nightly highlights are filled with dazzling plays from former college players like Zach Parise and Jonathan Quick.
 Cover stories in The Hockey News and features on Hockey Night in Canada spotlight the efforts of players like Ryan Kesler and Thomas Vanek.

 More than 300 former college players skated in the NHL in 2011-12, a record number and more than 30% of the league.
 College hockey, in short, is the fastest growing development path for the NHL.